pongsomboon/practicepython/README.md

-This is simply a repository to store all the practice problems from practicepython.org.
+This is a repository for my solutions to practice problems from practicepython.org.

-It'll be nice to look back on this and see my progress :D